Healthy Homes Assessment Woodridge

 Draught Stopping Woodridge

-If a draught can be perceived as a result of gaps or holes or holes, it needs to be sealed.
+If a draught can be felt through gaps that are too large or holes, it needs to be sealed.

 What are the most unreasonable gaps or holes?

-See the full details to the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections